 Self-nominations are encouraged.
-Nominees shall submit the nomination packet and send the materials by February 15, 2018 to ECA Past President Jason Wrench at firstname.lastname@example.org
+Nominees shall submit the nomination packet and send the materials by February 15, 2019 to Past President Ben Bates at firstname.lastname@example.org.

 Two ECA Centennial Scholarships may be awarded each year to one deserving Ph.D. student and one deserving M.A./M.S. student.
 The specific criteria for these awards include: (1) current ECA membership and (2) enrollment in a Ph.D. or Master’s program in Communication.

 A committee consisting of the immediate past ECA president, the three ECA journal editors, and the current ECA president will work to select the recipients of the ECA Centennial Scholarships.

 Nominations for the 2019 Centennial Scholarships must include: (1) a letter of nomination from the thesis/dissertation advisor attesting to the nominee’s student status and ability to conduct original research and (2) a 4-page/1500-word project summary from the nominee.